adobe/pdfservices-java-sdk-samples/README.md

 mvn -f pom.xml exec:java -Dexec.mainClass=com.adobe.platform.operation.samples.createpdf.CreatePDFFromPPTX
 ```

-#### Create a PDF File From HTML (via Zip Archive)
+#### Create a PDF File From Static HTML (via Zip Archive)

-The sample class CreatePDFFromHTML creates a PDF file from a zip file containing the input HTML file and its resources.
+The sample class CreatePDFFromStaticHTML creates a PDF file from a zip file containing the input HTML file and its resources.
 Please refer the documentation of CreatePDFOperation.java to see instructions on the structure of the zip file.

 ```$xslt
-mvn -f pom.xml exec:java -Dexec.mainClass=com.adobe.platform.operation.samples.createpdf.CreatePDFFromHTML
+mvn -f pom.xml exec:java -Dexec.mainClass=com.adobe.platform.operation.samples.createpdf.CreatePDFFromStaticHTML
 ```

-#### Create a PDF File From HTML (via URL)
+#### Create a PDF File From Dynamic HTML (via Zip Archive)

-The sample class CreatePDFFromURL converts an HTML page specified by a URL to a PDF file.
+The sample class CreatePDFFromDynamicHTML converts a zip file, containing the input HTML file and its resources, along
+with the input data to a PDF file.
+The input data is used by the javascript in the HTML file to manipulate the HTML DOM,
+thus effectively updating the source HTML file.
+This mechanism can be used to provide data to the template HTML
+dynamically and then, convert it into a PDF file.

 ```$xslt
-mvn -f pom.xml exec:java -Dexec.mainClass=com.adobe.platform.operation.samples.createpdf.CreatePDFFromURL
+mvn -f pom.xml exec:java -Dexec.mainClass=com.adobe.platform.operation.samples.createpdf.CreatePDFFromDynamicHTML
 ```

 #### Create a PDF File From a DOCX File (By providing in-memory Authentication credentials)